leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

     // Return a lease contract depending on the model and make of the car }
 ```
 As you can see, it can get messy very quickly.
 The initial approach is correct not to use inheritance when a simple property with enum is sufficient.
-However, as the logic gets more complicated, we should start considering polymorphic functions.
+However, as requirements keep coming in and the logic gets more complicated, it is time to consider polymorphic functions.

 Here's the above code with polymorphic functions: